 The PaO2 measurement shows the oxygen pressure in the blood.
 Most healthy adults have a PaO2 within the normal range of 80–100 mmHg.

-If a PaO2 level is lower than 80 mmHg, it means that a person is not getting enough oxygen.
+If a PaO2 level is lower than 80 mmHg, it means that a

 A low PaO2 level can point to an underlying health condition, such as: